Space48/PromotionalSashes/README.md

 Installation
 ---

-In the project's composer.json file add the repo:
+__In the project's composer.json file add the repo to the repositories configuration:__

+Use the command `composer config repositories.space48-promo-sashes vcs https://github.com/Space48/PromotionalSashes`

+_You may need to type `php composer.phar config repositories.space48-promo-sashes vcs https://github.com/Space48/PromotionalSashes` if you don't have composer installed globally_

+For manual installation add the configuration like so:

 ```javascript
 "repositories": [